Jerma Palace Hotel: Redevelopment projects

-Portelli has not yet filed an application with specific plans and designs with the Planning Authority, but has stated that he intends to develop on site a complex of 130 apartments, a 500-room hotel and a public square in front of Saint Thomas Tower.
-The Greens have called for the government to revise their plans.
+As of 2021, Portelli has not yet filed an application with specific plans and designs with the Planning Authority, but has stated that he intends to develop on site a complex of 130 apartments, a 500-room hotel and a public square in front of Saint Thomas Tower.
+The Green Party called for the government to revise their plans.
 The Malta Chamber of Commerce also called on the government to stop new applications, given the oversupply in hotel beds.

 Cultural references

-In March 2020, the music video for All of my Love, the Maltese 2020 Eurovision Song Contest entry, was filmed onsite.
-In 2021, the Jerma Palace was shown as a fictive alien architectural background in the Foundation series.
+The music video for "All of My Love", the Maltese 2020 Eurovision Song Contest entry, was filmed onsite.
+In 2021, the hotel was shown as a fictive alien architectural background in the Foundation series.